 How to charge your device faster

-It’s a common doubt, how to make the phone charge faster.
+It’s a common doubt, about how to make the phone charge faster.

 As I’ll explain better below, a great tip to accelerate the process is to avoid using your phone, especially when it comes to apps that consume more power.